What is collagen replacement therapy?

 - The treatment site is wiped with an antiseptic.

 - Using a very fine needle, the collagen, local anaesthetic and saline are injected just below the skin to fill out the depression.

 - Depending on the area treated, massaging may be used to smooth out the collagen before it firms up.

-Immediately after injection the site may be tender, red and swollen.
+Immediately after injection, the site may be tender, red and swollen.
 This will gradually settle over the next few days.
 It is safe to cover the treated areas with make-up if you wish.
-Avoid strenous exercise, sunburn and alcohol during this time.
+Avoid strenuous exercise, sunburn and alcohol during this time.
 Your therapist may ask to check the results in 2 or 3 weeks and top up with more collagen if necessary.

 How long does the collagen implant last?

 Collagen implants are not permanent.
 Because collagen is a natural protein, it slowly breaks down into amino acids that are then absorbed by the body.
 In most cases, implants last anywhere between one to six months, although in some people one implant may be sufficient for up to two years.
 Repeat treatments will be necessary to maintain the results.